 Where to stay

-Classic luxury hotels include Palais Jamai.
+Classic luxury hotels include Les Merinides and the Sofitel Palais Jamai.
 However, it may be more appealing to stay in one of the city's riads – traditional mansions and palaces transformed into fairytale hotels.
 These can be as luxurious as the Riad Fes, part of the prestigious Relais & Chateau group, the Sheherazade or La Maison Bleue riad and spa, or rather more affordable such as the Riad Mabrouka Fes or Riad Dar Cordoba.

 Where to eat